vdchs/zmk-config-totem/readme.md

 ! sch       qu ex ; :
 ```

 But there's more.
-The key labeled as `$` in the layout is a magic key.
+The key labeled as `Φ` in the layout is a magic key.
 Its output depends on the anteceding key and its main purpose is to provide an alternative way to type frequent SFBs that might occur in the layout, i.e. `rv`, `sc`, `tz`, `bj`.
 It defaults to a repeat key for other letters, i.e. `ll`, `nn`.\
 You can think of it as a Get-Out-Of-Jail-Free-Card in a way.
-Whenever a key sequence doesn't feel right, I can press the magic key `$` instead.
+Whenever a key sequence doesn't feel right, I can press the magic key `Φ` instead.

 For mods I use home row mods for (Ctl, Alt and GUI) and a thumb key for shift.